JuicyStandoffishMan/WhiteAlbumRestorationPatch/README.md

 **Note:** As of 8/5/2023, this patch is largely untested and was created mostly automatically, and will be improved over time.
 Use at your own discretion! **If you run into a problem with this patch applied, open an issue here.**

 ## How to apply
+**If you're applying a newer patch, make sure it's applied to the original Script.sdat file, NOT a pre-patched one.**
 1) Locate your **Data/Game/ENG/Script.sdat** file.
 For example, `C:\Program Files (x86)\Steam\steamapps\common\WHITE ALBUM\Data\Game\ENG\Script.sdat`
 2) Make a backup of it.
 For example, just copy/paste the file in Windows so you have a copy of it.
 If you don't and want to restore, you'll have to re-install the game from Steam.
 3) Double-check that you made a backup of it.